KarelZe/thesis/references/obsidian/chapters/🥠Selection of approaches (semi-supervised).md

 - For pretraining ofneural net architectures also see argumentation in [[🧠Deep Learning Methods/Transformer/@somepalliSAINTImprovedNeural2021]]
 - See also [[@bahriSCARFSelfSupervisedContrastive2022]], while the paper is not 100 % relevant, it contains interesting citations.
 - How does regularization relate to semi-supervised learning?
 Don't both aim for the same objective?
+- [[@huangTabTransformerTabularData2020]] compare in their semi-supervised comparsion against GBM (PL) GBMs trained on pseudo labelled data